-Although Wi-Fi 6E still feels bleeding edge at the start of 2022, a demonstration of the upcoming Wi-Fi 7 standard showcased transfer speeds might make Ethernet cables obsolete.
+Although Wi-Fi 6E still feels bleeding edge at the start of 2023, Wi-Fi 7 is just around the corner, and sporting speeds that might make transfer speeds might make Ethernet cables obsolete.
 Let’s take a look at the proposed spec and what it promises.

 What Is Wi-Fi 7?
 How Fast Is It?

 Full Utilization of the 6 GHz Band

 Load Balancing with Multi-Link Operation